Osborn143/Mattiks-Glasses-Business-Analysis./README.md

-# Mattiks Glasses Business Intelligence Dashboard
+# Mattiks Glasses Business Analysis
 ## Project Overview
 This project analyzes the business performance of **Mattiks Glasses**, an e-commerce eyewear retailer.
 The objective was to transform raw transactional data into actionable insights that support strategic decision-making.